Cardinals vs. Guardians Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 58 hits with 16 doubles, nine home runs and 34 walks.
-He has driven in 25 runs with seven stolen bases.
+- Goldschmidt has 58 hits with 16 doubles, nine home runs, 34 walks and 25 RBI.
+He's also stolen seven bases.

 Goldschmidt Recent Games